pvraab/liri-node-app/README.md

   var keys = require("./keys.js");
 ```

-* You should then be able to access your keys information like so
+* We are then able to access the key information as

   ```js
   var spotify = new Spotify(keys.spotify);